River East Collegiate: Music

-The River East Collegiate Jazz Orchestra, under the direction of Jeff Kula, meets for rehearsal four times a week after school.
-Unlike the school's Jazz Band, Jazz Orchestra is an auditioned group that is strictly one to a part.
-The acceptance of the students really only comes down to experience.
-While the band takes part in numerous festivals every year, the band is best known for its participation in the Essentially Ellington High School Jazz Band Competition and Festival, which takes place each year at Lincoln Center in New York City.
+The River East Collegiate Jazz Orchestra, under the direction of Les Chalmers, meets for rehearsal three times a week after school.
+Unlike the school's Jazz Band, Jazz Orchestra is an auditioned group that is strictly one musician for each part.
+The acceptance into Jazz Orchestra is primarily based on skill, potential, and experience.
+While the band participates in numerous festivals every year, it is best known for participating in the Essentially Ellington High School Jazz Band Competition and Festival, which takes place each year at Lincoln Center in New York City.
 The band has been invited to play at the festival five times since 2003 (2003, 2004, 2007, 2008, and 2011).
-Furthermore, it is the only Canadian band to ever be invited to the festival.
+As of 2011, it is the only Canadian band to ever be invited to the festival.
 The Jazz Orchestra has been invited many times to play before the Winnipeg Jazz Orchestra.
-This course is worth 1 full credit.
+Enrollment in Jazz Orchestra is worth one credit.

 Choir

 REC has two audition vocal jazz groups, Vocaleas and Jazzmyn.
 Jazzmyn is a vocal group that rehearses twice a week.
 Vocalese also rehearses twice a week but is a program for elite singers only.

-In choral, from time to time, guests artists such as Winnipeg Symphony Orchestra have worked with the choral group.
+Occasionally, in choral, guest artists such as Winnipeg Symphony Orchestra have worked with the choral group.
 Students can audition to be solo.
-The style of music in choir uses modern and traditional.
-The choral group also has winter and spring concerts, and also participates in the Winnipeg Music festival.
+The style of music in the choir uses modern and traditional.
+The choral group also has winter and spring concerts and also participates in the Winnipeg Music Festival.

-Grade 10, 11 and 12 choir is called choral.
+Grade 10, 11 and 12, the choir course is called choral.
 The course is aimed at vocal technique and style for performance.
 Performance music includes popular and traditional styles.
 Students must attend all the concerts.
-Performances include winter and spring concerts and Winnipeg Music festival.
+Performances include winter and spring concerts and the Winnipeg Music Festival.

 Extracurricular choir programs

 There are three choral performing ensembles at River East Collegiate: Vocal Jazz (Jazzmyn), Chamber Choir, and Vocalease.
 All courses are run by Ms. Ens.
 The Vocal Jazz 20G course is worth 1 credit.
-This course gives gifted and talented vocalists an opportunity to sing advanced four-part music together in a vocal jazz style.
+This course allows gifted and talented vocalists to sing advanced four-part music together in a vocal jazz style.
 Enrollment is limited to 16 students (four students per vocal part).
 Performances include winter and spring concerts, Choral fest Jazz, and the Brandon Jazz Festival.
 Students are selected in September by audition only.
 Vocal Jazz 30S is worth 1 credit and is a continuation of Vocal Jazz 20.
 Vocal Jazz 40S is worth 1 credit and is a continuation of Vocal Jazz 20G and 30S.
 The other two courses are Chamber Choir and Vocalease is an audition only group.
 These courses meet outside of classes to practice for performances.
 These groups give performances at school concerts as well as the Brandon Jazz Festival.